SatyaRy/library-management-system/README.md

 # 📚 Library Manager System - Backend

-The **Library Manager System Backend** is the core service that powers the Library Manager application.
-It encapsulates the **business logic** and **data management layer** of a comprehensive digital library, enabling functionalities such as:
+Simple library management system where the admin can:

-- ➕ Adding new books
+-   Adding new books
-- ✏️ Updating book details
+-   Updating book details
-- 🔍 Searching for books

-This backend ensures smooth interaction with the database and provides the foundation for efficient library operations.
+-   filtering books by ID, author name, category, and  published date.

 ---